 Giving Compass’ Take:

-• The Center for High Impact Philanthropy gives their in-depth guide for donors on improving child survival rates.
+• The Center for High Impact Philanthropy provides guidance for donors on improving child survival rates.

 • The long-term sustainability of child health programs requires investments in areas such as health work force, supply chain and logistics, and information for effective decision making.
 How is your philanthropy addressing child survival rates?

 Every year over six million children die before they reach their fifth birthday, mostly from preventable causes such as pneumonia and diarrhea.1 The good news is that we have many proven effective tools to prevent and to treat disease and community-level approaches that are relatively low-cost within easy reach of a donor to support.
 In fact, an estimated two-thirds of child deaths can be prevented with the interventions available and feasible today.

 Our series on child survival provides donors with the tools they need to take action:

 - Best evidence-based models and approaches that match the needs on the ground